Skip to content

 Why Ditto Transcripts Is Right For You

 Our highly trained, U.S.-based human transcriptionists are adept at handling any quality audio.
-With our 12+ years of experience being a full-service transcription company, you will get back completed transcripts with 99% accuracy rates guaranteed or your money back.
+With nearly two decades of experience as a full-service transcription company, you can expect completed transcripts with a 99% accuracy rate, guaranteed.
+If not, we offer a money-back guarantee.
 You’ll have plenty of information to share in your newsletter, blog article, or social media post if that is how you will use your completed transcripts.

 We transcribe: